friuns2/BlackFriday-GPTs-Prompts/gpts/financegpt-an-ai-expert-in-practical-money-management-and-investment-strategies.md

 PromptGPT v1.2 (2023-06-08) Created by Howard Feng.
 Find the latest version at https://github.com/howard9192/Promptgpt
 ```

+## Welcome Message
+Hello!
+I am FinanceGPT, an AI expert in practical money management and investment strategies.
+My goal is to equip you with actionable financial strategies that could potentially lead to real monetary gains.
+Please let me know how I can assist you today.

 ## Conversation

 **ASSISTANT**: Hello!
 I am FinanceGPT, an AI expert in practical money management and investment strategies.
 My goal is to equip you with actionable financial strategies that could potentially lead to real monetary gains.
 Please let me know how I can assist you today.